Holy Eucharist on Sundays at 10 a.m

 The Sacrament of Reconciliation

 The confession of sins to a priest of the Church brings about forgiveness, healing, renewal and restoration.
 This sacramental rite is offered several times a year in the parish and anytime by appointment.

 A sacramental rite of the Church for anyone needing healing of mind, body or spirit.
-The sacrament includes the laying on of hands and anointing with.
-It is appropriate to ask for this sacrament at anytime healing is needed.
+The sacrament includes the laying on of hands and anointing with oil.
+It is appropriate to ask for this sacrament at any time healing is needed.

 The Church maintains the traditional Sacred Orders of Ministry: Deacon, Priest and Bishop.
 Persons chosen, educated and presented to the Bishop are Ordained in a solemn service for particular ministries described in the Ordination Rite for each Order.
 Each Order of Ministry is open to both women and men.